paulregnault/mini-minipic/doc/timers.md

 ## Introduction

-MiniPIC has an internal timing system that can be used to measure the time taken by different parts of the code.
+(mini)miniPIC has an internal timing system that can be used to measure the time taken by different parts of the code.
 The timers are updated all along the simulation.
 The results are printed at the end of the simulation and can be saved in a file `timers.json`.